How to use the Window command line (DOS)

 Understand the files

-Now in the Desktop directory in this example (as shown above), we now have 23 files and 7 directories.
-As can be seen in the above example, there are several different file types.
-In Windows, you're familiar with files having icons that help represent the type of files.
+In the Desktop directory, as shown in the above example, there are 23 files and 7 directories, representing different file types.
+In Windows, you are familiar with files having icons that help represent the file type.
 In the command line, the same thing is accomplished by the file extensions.
-For example, "forum posts.txt" is a text file because it has a .txt file extension, Time.mp3 is a MP3 music file, and minecraft.exe is an executable file.
+For example, "forum posts.txt" is a text file because it has a .txt file extension.
+Time.mp3 is an MP3 music file and minecraft.exe is an executable file.

-For most users, you'll only be concerned with executable files, which as mentioned above is a file that ends with .exe and are also files that end with .com and .bat.
-When the name of these files is typed the program will run.
-This would be the same thing as double-clicking a file in Windows to open the program.
-For example, if we wanted to run minecraft.exe typing minecraft at the prompt will run that program.
-Keep in mind though that if the executable file you're trying to run is not in the current directory you'll get an error.
+Most users are only concerned with executable files, which as mentioned above, are files ending with .exe, .com, and .bat.
+When the file name is typed in the command line, the program runs, which is the same as double-clicking a file in Windows.
+For example, if we wanted to run minecraft.exe, typing minecraft at the prompt runs that program.

-If you wish to view the contents of a file, most versions of the command line use the edit command.
-For example, if we wanted to look at the log file hijackthis.log we would type edit hijackthis.log at the prompt.
-For 64-bit versions of Windows that do not support this command you can use the start command, for example, type start notepad hijackthis.log to open the file in Notepad.
+To view the contents of a file, most versions of the command line use the edit command.
+For example, if we wanted to look at the log file hijackthis.log, we would type edit hijackthis.log at the prompt.
+For 64-bit versions of Windows that do not support this command, you can use the start command (e.g., type start notepad hijackthis.log) to open the file in Notepad.
+Additional information about opening and editing a file from the command line is available on the page linked below.

 Moving back a directory

 You learned earlier the cd command can move into a directory.
-This command also allows you to go back a directory by typing cd.. at the prompt.
-When this command is typed you'll be moved out of the Desktop directory and back into the user directory.
-If you wanted to move back to the root directory typing cd\ takes you to the C:\> prompt.
-If you know the name of the directory you wish to move into, you can also type cd\ and the directory name.
-For example, to move into C:\Windows> you would type cd\windows at the prompt.
+This command also lets you go back a directory by typing cd.. at the prompt.
+When this command is typed, you'll be moved out of the Desktop directory and back into the user directory.
+To move back to the root directory type cd\ to get to the C:\> prompt.
+If you know the name of the directory you want to move into, you can also type cd\ and the directory name.
+For example, to move into C:\Windows>, type cd\windows at the prompt.

 Creating a directory

-Now with your basic understanding of navigating the command line lets start creating.
-To create a directory in the current directory use the mkdir command.
-For example, lets create a directory called test by typing mkdir test at the prompt.
-If created successfully you should be returned to the prompt with no error message.
-After the directory has been created, move into that directory with the cd command.
+Now with your basic understanding of navigating the command line, let's start creating new directories.
+To create a directory in the current directory, use the mkdir command.
+For example, create a directory called "test" by typing mkdir test at the prompt.
+If created successfully, you are returned to the prompt with no error message.
+After the directory is created, move into that directory with the cd command.

 Creating a new batch file

-Now in the newly created test directory lets create your fist file.
-In most situations, you will never need to create any file at the command line, however, it's still good to understand how files are created.
-In this example, we will be creating a batch file.
-A batch file is a file that ends with .bat and is a file that can help automate frequently used commands in the command line.
-We will be calling this batch file example, so type edit example.bat at the prompt.
-As mentioned earlier if the edit command doesn't work use the start command to open the batch file in notepad, so you type start notepad example.bat at the prompt.
+In the new test directory, let's create your first file.
+In most circumstances, you never need to create any file at the command line, but it is still good to understand how files are created.
+In this example, we are creating a batch file.
+A batch file is a file that ends with .bat and helps automate frequently used commands in the command line.
+We are calling this batch file example, so type edit example.bat at the prompt.
+As mentioned in the document on creating a file, if the edit command does not work, use the start command to open the batch file in Notepad.
+To perform this action, you type start notepad example.bat into the prompt.

-Either of these commands will open a new blank window for the example.bat file.
-In the blank file, type the below three lines, which will clear the screen with the cls command and then run the dir command.
+Both of the commands above open a new blank example.bat window.
+In the file, type the three lines below, which clear the screen with the cls command and run the dir command.

 @echo off